d1by/auto-ms-rewards/README.md

 ## Troubleshooting

-# Edge opens, but bing.com doesn't load:
+#### Edge opens, but bing.com doesn't load:
  * end the Microsoft Edge task in task manager
  * run again
  * if the problem persists, restart your system

- This error occurred multiple times while testing, and restarting the system worked 100% of the time
+ This error occurred multiple times during testing, and restarting the system fixed it 100% of the time Cause has not been determined

 ## Authors